vitale232/share-widget/README.md

 On the other hand, the Share widget does not do us any favors when it comes to trying to build the TypeScript and load the widget up into a Map.
 There is one closed issue in the GitHub repo that helps point out some of the imports, but I found that a substantial amount of configuration for TypeScript's compilerOptions was necessary.

 This fork aims to address issue 2, by providing a repeatable method of building the Esri Share Widget using NPM.
-By solving issue 2, we help to solve issue 1, as it
+By solving issue 2, we hopefully help to solve issue 1.

 ## Building the Widget